Search for Charmonium(-like) states decaying into the $\Omega^-\bar\Omega^+$ final states

-The overpopulation of structures in this mass region and the mismatch of the properties between the potential model predictions and experimental measurements reflects our limited understanding of the strong interaction, particularly in its non-perturbative aspects.
-Various models have been proposed to explain their nature~\cite{Farrar, Briceno, Chen:2016qju, Close:2005iz, Wang:2019mhs, Qian:2021neg}.
-Among them, the production of light quark baryon-antibaryon ($\BB$) final states leads to relatively simple topology, and the knowledge of the vector charmonium(-like) coupling to two-body baryonic decays final states would provide additional way for understanding the properties of these states.
-In particular, charmless decays for these non-conventional states are proposed by the hybrid model~\cite{Close:2005iz}.
-Meanwhile, if these states are considered pure charmonium ~\cite{Wang:2019mhs}, their baryonic decays, which have not yet been significantly observed, are strongly desired~\cite{Qian:2021neg}.
-Although many experimental studies~\cite{ Ablikim:2013pgf, BESIII:2016ssr,BESIII:2016nix,Wang:2018kdh,BESIII:2019dve,BESIII:2017kqg,Ablikim:2019kkp,BESIII:2020ktn,BESIII:2021aer,BESIII:2021ccp, BESIII:2021gca, BESIII:2021cvv,Wang:2022zyc,BESIII:2022mfx,BESIII:2022lsz, BESIII:2022kzc, BESIII:2023lkg,Liu:2023xhg,BESIII:2023euh,BESIII:2023rwv,BESIII:2023rse,BESIII:2024ogz,BESIII:2024dmr,BESIII:2024ues, BESIII:2024umc,Wang:2024gtk,BESIII:2024gql,Wang:2025dur,BESIII:2025yzk} of the production of pairs $B\bar{B}$ at center-of-mass (c.m.) between 2 and 5 GeV have been performed by the BESIII and Belle experiments, the experimental information for vector charmonium(-like) resonances decaying into a baryon-antibaryon pair is still limited, except for two evidences of $\psi(3770)\to\Lambda\bar\Lambda$ and $\Xi^-\bar\Xi^+$~\cite{BESIII:2021ccp, BESIII:2023rse}.
+The overpopulation of structures in this mass region and the mismatch of the properties between the potential model predictions and experimental measurements reflect our limited understanding of the strong interaction, particularly in its non-perturbative aspects.
+Various models have been proposed to explain their nature~\cite{bib0001,bib0002,bib0020,bib0021,bib0022,bib0023}.
+Among them, the production of light quark baryon-antibaryon ($\BB$) final states leads to a relatively simple topology, and the knowledge of the vector charmonium(-like) coupling to two-body baryonic final states would provide an additional way for understanding the properties of these states.
+In particular, charmless decays of these non-conventional states are proposed by the hybrid model~\cite{bib0020}.
+Meanwhile, if these states are considered pure charmonium~\cite{bib0022}, their baryonic decays, which have not yet been significantly observed, are strongly desired~\cite{bib0023}.
+The understanding of the low mass puzzle of the $X(3872)$~\cite{bib0024,bib0025,bib0026} reminds us that studying the properties of charmonium(-like) states solely within the quenched quark model may be insufficient.
+In particular, above the open charm threshold, significant coupled channel effects are expected to arise in the unquenched picture~\cite{bib0022}, in which the physical states are no longer pure $c\bar{c}$ configurations.
+Although numerous experimental studies~\cite{bib0027,bib0028,bib0029,bib0030,bib0031,bib0032,bib0033,bib0034,bib0035,bib0036,bib0037,bib0038,bib0039,bib0040,bib0041,bib0042,bib0043,bib0044,bib0045,bib0046,bib0047,bib0048,bib0049,bib0050,bib0051,bib0052,bib0053,bib0054,bib0055,bib0067,bib0068} on the production of a pair of $\BB$ at the c.m. energies between 2 and 5\thinspace GeV have been performed by the BESIII and Belle experiments, the experimental information on vector charmonium(-like) resonances decaying into the baryonic final states remains scarce, with only two evidences of $\psi(3770)\to \Lambda \bar{\Lambda}$ and $\Xi^{-}\bar{\Xi}^{+}$~\cite{bib0036,bib0047}.

-In Refs.~\cite{Dobbs:2014ifa,Dobbs:2014ifa-1}, the hadronic and leptonic decays of the $\psi(nS)$ states scale similarly according to perturbative QCD prediction with the principal quantum number $n$, i.e.,
+In refs.~\cite{bib0056,bib0057}, the hadronic and leptonic decays of the $\psi(nS)$ states scale similarly according to perturbative QCD prediction with the principal quantum number $n$, i.e.,